GeraltOfRiviaa/e-learning_course/README.md

 ## 🧩 Entity Description

 ### **1. Teacher**
-Stores information about instructors who create and manage courses.
+Stores information about users acting in the **teacher role** who create and manage courses.
+Note that the same person can also have a student account, allowing them to take courses from others.

 | Field | Type | Description |
 |-------|------|-------------|